 Everyone loves a product that is bug-free, easy to use, and ready out of the box for use.
-For this reason, we need to make sure that these bugs are identified at the early stages of development before the final product is launched into the market.
+These bugs should be identified at the early stages of development for this reason.
+This should be done before the final product is launched into the market.

-A bug tracking system is one that allows for managing bugs or defects at various stages of product development.
+A visual bug tracking tool allows for managing bugs or defects at various stages of product development.
 It makes sure that all the data related to bugs are stored in one place and can be accessed whenever needed.

 Let’s take a look at the steps that are involved in bug tracking and management.